JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/append_point_to_spline.rst

 Description
 -----------
-This node add a new point(handle) to the input spline.
+This node adds a new point(handle) to the input spline.

 .. image:: images/append_point_to_spline_node.png
    :width: 160pt